poole/hyde/_posts/2013-12-28-introducing-hyde.md

 title: Introducing Hyde
 ---

-Hyde is a [Jekyll](http://jekyllrb.com) theme with a fluid landscape layout.
-It's based on [Poole](https://github.com/poole/poole), the Jekyll butler, and is designed to showcase your content first and foremost with extraneous information hidden offscreen until the reader requests it.
+Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
+It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole